 Los Angeles (July 11, 2011) – Mandate Pictures announced today that Spike Lee (Inside Man) will direct OLDBOY, a remake of the highly-acclaimed South Korean film.
 Mark Protosevich has adapted the screenplay and will co-produce.
 Roy Lee and Doug Davison (The Departed, The Grudge) will produce.
 The film is a Vertigo Entertainment/40 Acres & A Mule Production.
 Mandate President Nathan Kahane will executive produce.

 “It’s a great honor to put this special project into the hands of such a gifted writer and iconic director,” said Kahane.

 OLDBOY tells the story of a man who is kidnapped and imprisoned on his daughter’s birthday.
 For fifteen years, he is held captive, and, upon his release, must begin his journey to find the reason for his imprisonment.
 He soon finds out that his kidnapper has plans for him more tortuous than his solitary confinement.
 The original film, released in 2003, directed by Chan-wook Park won the Grand Prize Jury Award at the 2004 Cannes Film Festival.

 I just had another frightening thought…what if, the new Oldboy film, be made in 3D?
-I shudder to even think of it.
+I shudder to think even of it.

 Below is a fan-made trailer for the original Oldboy film by DrewboIX.
 He captured a few of the most intense action scenes ever to be featured on film.
-This will give you an idea of the near impossible challenge, replicating this South Korean masterpiece for Western audiences.
+This will give you an idea of the nearly impossible challenge, replicating this South Korean masterpiece for Western audiences.
 I advise those unfamiliar with Chan-wook Park 2003 film to view it while you still have a chance.